 USGBC-LI has a calendar full of events that reflect the mission and current goals of the Chapter by educating and connecting our membership.
 By sponsoring events, corporations can promote themselves among a vast group or a targeted audience.

-A quarterly morning meeting that provides information on the chapter, its committees, events and initiatives.
+A yearly meeting that provides information on the chapter, its committees, events and initiatives.
 This event is also a networking forum for members to share ideas with each other and with committee chairs and board members.

 Study Groups & Educational Workshops:

-Study groups help prepare individuals who are seeking the coveted LEED Green Associate, LEED Accredited Professional and LEED Fellow designations.
+Our study groups and educational workshops help prepare individuals who are seeking the coveted LEED Green Associate, LEED Accredited Professional and LEED Fellow designations.
 Workshops educate members on applying their LEED knowledge on variety of disciplines form New Construction, Healthcare and Educational facilities to homes and neighborhood development.

 Community & Resource:

-USGBC-LI offers scholarships to students, informational guidelines and assistance to municipalities, architects, engineers, designers, owners, tenants and residents.
+USGBC-LI offers informational guidelines and assistance to municipalities, architects, engineers, designers, owners, tenants and residents.

 Join Our Committees